MrDunkel089/find_open_ports/README.md

 ## How can i use this?
 This is a standard Python script, so it should work on Windows, Mac, and Linux.
-However, I have only tested it on Ubuntu.
+However, I have only tested it on Ubuntu and Mac.

 ---

 ## How to Install

-1. **Update your package list:**
+1. **Update your package list (no need on Mac):**

    ```
    sudo apt update